 U.S. District Court, District of New Jersey

-Denise Pursley recognized in the 2014 edition of The Legal 500: USA as a Leading Lawyer in the Real Estate category.
+Denise Pursley was recognized in the 2014 edition of The Legal 500: USA as a Leading Lawyer in the Real Estate category.

-Denise Pursley is the general counsel of the Long Island Housing Partnership, Inc. (“LIHP”), a nationally recognized nonprofit corporation facilitating the development of affordable and workforce housing on Long Island.
-She is an active member of several national and local organizations including CoreNet Global, the International Council of Shopping Centers (“ICSC”), the Women Economic Developers of Long Island (“WEDLI”) and the Association for a Better Long Island (“ABLI”).
-As a leader in her field, Denise Pursley has served as the chairperson of the Environmental Law Committee of the Nassau County Bar Association and is a member of the New York and Florida State bar associations.
+Denise Pursley is the former general counsel of the Long Island Housing Partnership, Inc. (“LIHP”), a nationally recognized nonprofit corporation facilitating the development of affordable and workforce housing on Long Island.
+She is an active member of several national and local organizations, including CoreNet Global, the International Council of Shopping Centers (“ICSC”), the Women Economic Developers of Long Island (“WEDLI”) and the Association for a Better Long Island (“ABLI”).
+As a leader in her field, Denise has served as chair of the Environmental Law Committee of the Nassau County Bar Association and is a member of the New York and Florida State bar associations.
 She is a frequent presenter and author on timely topics related to real estate, environmental and sustainable development.